Exus Blog Article

 More streamlined, efficient collection and recovery processes built through tech-savvy solutions for retention and growth are one way to get book balances back to black.
 Today’s banks have a need (and an opportunity) to reassess these operations in response to battered balance sheets and market trends.

-If it’s broke—fix it.
+If it’s broken—fix it.
 For European banks, that means addressing three key evolving collections needs.

 Chinese banks reached $4.7 billion in non-performing loans in the last quarter of 2013—their highest since the start of the financial crisis.